 DMARC sp Policy

-If you configure a DMARC reject policy, but set up your subdomain policies to none, you will not be able to achieve compliance on all your outbound emails.
+If you configure a DMARC reject policy, but set up your subdomain policies to none, you will not be able to achieve compliance due to a policy override on your outbound emails.

-PowerDMARC’s extensive reporting mechanism offers 7 views and filtering mechanisms for your DMARC Aggregate reports on the DMARC analyzer dashboard to effectively monitor your email channels while on DMARC none.
+PowerDMARC’s extensive reporting mechanism offers 7 views and filtering mechanisms for your DMARC Aggregate reports on the DMARC analyzer dashboard to effectively monitor your email flows while on DMARC none.

 Update and change your DMARC policy modes

-Our 24-hour active support team helps orchestrate a smooth transition from a relaxed to an enforced DMARC policy so as to maximize your security while ensuring deliverability.
+Our 24-hour active support team helps orchestrate a smooth transition from a relaxed to an enforced DMARC policy to maximize your security while ensuring deliverability.